FrancesCoronel/intro-cs/resources/learning.md

-# Learning
+# Courses

 > Aspiring to be a great developer is aspiring to improve yourself constantly everyday in the art.
 It's an aspect many developers love about the field.

->> So here are some websites to aid that aspiration.
+>> So here are some free online learning platforms to aid that aspiration.

 - [Code4Startup][9]
 - [Codecademy][10]